TanglingTreats/J-FileExplorer/README.md

 - Navigate through the file directories
     - List files and folders
 - Have an overall view of the file directory
-    - Accordion dropdown for nests
+    - Accordion dropdown for nested items

 ## Quality of Life
 - Preview highlighted files